eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 }
 ```

-To hydrate the aggregate, we need to load all the past events that has happened to the aggregate.
-And with a little use of some reflection magic, we can construct the aggregate, and re-apply all the events that has happened to it before processing more commands.
+To hydrate the aggregate, we need to load all the past events that have happened to the aggregate.
+And with a little bit of Reflection magic, we can construct the aggregate, and re-apply all the events that have happened before processing additional commands.

 As shown [here](https://github.com/eamsdev/MiniESS/blob/master/MiniESS.Core/Aggregate/BaseAggregateRoot.cs#L35), I'm using a static constructor to aid the subclass construction.
 After the instance of the aggregate is created, all the events from the stream are applied via the `foreach` loop, and the version is incremented accordingly.

 ### Projection

-In event sourcing, projection refers to a read model or a view that represents a subset of the events in the event store.
-Unlike the events in the event store, which contains a complete history of things that have occurred in the past, a projection or a read model is represented in the form that is optimized for query, hence the name read model.
+In event sourcing, projection refers to a read model or a view that represents a subset of events in the event store.
+Unlike the events in the event store, which contain a complete history of things that have occurred in the past, a projection or a read model is represented in a form that is optimized for query, hence the name read model.

 Implementing projection by integrating with EventStoreDB will involve the following steps: